Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/History/1950's General Notes.md

                                 - drills were unhelpful
                 - All of this was to make people think they can do something and let them keep agency of their lives.
 If people lived in fear they wouldn't be able to live the American dream
 - [[Civil Rights]] Movement
-    - Segregation still a problem years after race focused ammendments
+    - [[Segregation]] still a problem years after race focused ammendments
-    - Moving to cities (1920s)and WW veterans really helped to bring black people out of the south
+    - Moving to cities (1920s)and WW2 veterans really helped to bring black people out of the south
     - [[Civil Rights]] Movement on hold during WW2
         - [Asa Philip Randolph](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwj59Z66sIHwAhWLHM0KHRPGAJsQFjAAegQIBhAD&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FA._Philip_Randolph&usg=AOvVaw2DD1QbeJIrw3d-dg2xZTa9) called for a march on Washington in 1940 but Roosevelt asked to wait and said it was not the time
     - Truman supported [[Civil Rights]] movement and saw it was the governments job to set an example